-3 The Chief Medical Officer, Director, in the Health Equity Quality Transformation Division is an exempt position.
+3 The chief medical officer, and director, in the Health Equity and Quality Transformation Division is an exempt position.
 It will have a monthly salary in FY 2024-25 of \$36,576.
 This information is reported in compliance with Government Code 100503, Section 2(A).

-- Working with Plan Management Division, hold contracted health plan issuers accountable for Attachment 1, Attachment 2, and Attachment 4 contractual priorities, including disparities reduction, behavioral health, value-based payments to support advanced primary care and integrated delivery systems, data exchange, and initiatives to address affordability and cost. - Continue implementation of the Quality Transformation Initiative (QTI), a program that ties QHP issuer performance on a parsimonious core set of quality measures to significant financial incentives to spur improved performance.
-This includes implementing performance assessment processes, payment calculation, and collection processes in partnership with Plan Management, Office of Legal Affairs, and Financial Management Divisions.
-As well as launch of 4-5 high impact Population Health Investments under QTI use of funds. - In conjunction with Plan Management Division, implement and hold dental plan issuers accountable for Attachments 1 and 2 contractual requirements, including priorities in care delivery and Healthcare Evidence Initiative data submission. - Track health plan primary care spend, establish baseline, and share learnings as part of continued promotion of investments in primary care as the foundation of a high functioning delivery system, in alignment with contracted health plan issuers, purchasers and other key private and public stakeholders. - Improve demographic data collection to support and expand disparities initiatives, facilitate sharing of disparities reduction intervention learnings among contracted health plans, and launch health equity measurement methodology within QTI. - Continue development and implementation of a comprehensive framework to utilize the variety of existing data sources efficiently and effectively.
-These sources include the Quality Rating System, the Healthcare Evidence Initiative, and other Qualified Health Plan direct submissions to enhance QHP issuer accountability for quality and health equity performance while reducing administrative burden. - Advance and expand public reporting on plan performance using newly available data to share learnings from the qualified health plan issuer contract Attachment 1 requirements with a focus on cost, quality, and health disparities. - Continue to strengthen alignment with Medi-Cal and CalPERS through continued collaboration on priority areas including disparities, common measures for financial incentives, behavioral health, value-based payments, and population health management as well as with OHCA and DMHC.
+- Continue implementation of the Quality Transformation Initiative, a program that ties health plan issuer performance on a parsimonious core set of quality measures to significant financial incentives to spur improved performance.
+This includes implementing performance-assessment processes, payment calculation and collection processes in partnership with Plan Management, Office of Legal Affairs and Financial Management divisions, as well as the launch of four or five high-impact Population Health Investments under Quality Transformation Initiative use of funds. - In conjunction with Plan Management Division, implement and hold dental plan issuers accountable for Attachments 1 and 2 contractual requirements, including priorities in care delivery and Healthcare Evidence Initiative data submission. - Track health plan primary care spend, establish baseline and share learnings as part of continued promotion of investments in primary care as the foundation of a high-functioning delivery system, in alignment with contracted health plan issuers, purchasers and other key private and public stakeholders. - Improve demographic data collection to support and expand disparities initiatives, facilitate sharing of disparities-reduction intervention learnings among contracted health plans and launch health equity measurement methodology within the Quality Transformation Initiative. - Continue development and implementation of a comprehensive framework to utilize the variety of existing data sources efficiently and effectively.
+These sources include the Quality Rating System, the Healthcare Evidence Initiative, and other Qualified Health Plan direct submissions to enhance health plan issuer accountability for quality and health equity performance while reducing administrative burden. - Advance and expand public reporting on plan performance using newly available data to share learnings from the qualified health plan issuer contract Attachment 1 requirements with a focus on cost, quality, and health disparities. - Continue to strengthen alignment with Medi-Cal and CalPERS through continued collaboration on priority areas including disparities, common measures for financial incentives, behavioral health, value-based payments, and population health management as well as with OHCA and DMHC.